+Home Museum Wanted Specs Previous Next

 Size Comparison, QT-8D(Left), Compet 16(Right)

-Small Scale (SSI) IC's contain the equivalent of 20 or so logic gates, making up a flip flop or two, or a selection of a few logic gates.
-Medium Scale (MSI) integrated circuits contain more logic, around 100 or so gates.
-In an MSI device, functions such as an 8-bit shift register, 4-bit data selector, or binary full-adder circuit could fit on a single chip.
+At that time, Small-Scale Integration (SSI) IC's could contain the equivalent of 20 or so logic gates, combined to form a flip-flop or two, or a selection of a few logic elements.
+Medium Scale (MSI) integrated circuits were able to contain more logic, topping out at around 60 to 100 or so logic elements per chip.
+MSI devices provide higher level functions, examples of which would be an 8-bit shift register, 4-bit data selector, or binary full-adder.
 Later medium-scale MOS (Metal Oxide Semiconductor) devices could place an entire 64-bit shift register in a single chip.
 These devices paved the way for the development of Large Scale integrated circuit technology.
-LSI devices made it possible to cram hundreds, and later, thousands of logic gates onto a single chip of semiconductor material.
-This made it possible for an entire subsystem of an electronic calculator (for example, the arithmetic unit) to be integrated down to a single chip.
-LSI devices, while initially expensive to develop, became easier and easier to manufacture as the processes became better understood and more refined.
-Use of LSI integrated circuits in calculators allowed calculator manufacturers with access to LSI technology (or alliances with those that had the technology) to substantially reduce their costs to make a calculator, which in turn resulted in lower cost for the consumer.
+LSI devices made it possible to cram many hundreds, and later, thousands of logic elements onto a single chip.
+Today, literally billions of logic elements make up the chips that are in our PCs, tablets, cars, TVs, and smart phones.
+The advancement of integrated circuit technology made it possible for an entire subsystem of an electronic calculator (for example, the arithmetic unit) to be integrated onto a single chip by late 1967.

 The Sharp Compet 10, Sharp's First Electronic Calculator